canonical/craft-parts/docs/base/rust_plugin.rst

 To get even better performance, you might want to follow the tips below.

 * Use the :ref:`rust-use-global-lto` option to enable LTO support.
 This is suitable for most projects.
-However, analyzing the whole program during the build time requires more memory and CPU time.
+However, analysing the whole program during the build time requires more memory and CPU time.

 * Specify ``codegen-units=1`` in ``Cargo.toml`` to reduce LLVM parallelism.
 This may sound counter-intuitive, but reducing code generator threads could improve the quality of generated machine code.